barryclark/jekyll-now/_posts/2016-11-11-neural-networks-are-easy-and-you-can-too.md

 </div>

 Personally, my first instinct would be to get the average price per sq ft.
-That comes to $183 per sq ft.
-Do you agree?
+That comes to $180 per sq ft.

 Welcome to your first neural network!
 Now it's not quite at Siri level yet, but now you know the fundamental building block.
 And it looks like this: